What Is 20 Of 75000

 Q: Can I use a calculator to solve this?

 A: Absolutely!
-On the flip side, calculators are invaluable for handling such calculations.
-Think about it: most calculators will directly compute the decimal equivalent of 20/75000.
-You can also use a calculator to find the greatest common divisor (GCD) to simplify the fraction Small thing, real impact.
-Simple as that..
+Most calculators will directly compute the decimal equivalent of 20/75000.
+Calculators are invaluable for handling such calculations.
+You can also use a calculator to find the greatest common divisor (GCD) to simplify the fraction.

 Q: What if the numbers were different?
 How would the process change?

 A: The process remains the same regardless of the numbers.
-Practically speaking, you always start by simplifying the fraction by finding the GCD of the numerator and denominator.
-Then, convert the simplified fraction to a decimal and a percentage as needed.
+You always start by simplifying the fraction by finding the GCD of the numerator and denominator.
+Then, convert the simplified fraction to a decimal and a percentage as needed That alone is useful..

 Q: Why is simplifying the fraction important?